HaR15/InfoSec-University/Phase1/README.md

 __Haris Shoaib__<br />
 I am a 3rd year Computer Science Specialist, hoping to graduate in 2017.
 Currently, I am also a part-time Jr. Web developer student at OISE.
 At work, I help my supervisor in completing small, independent tasks, which also helps me learn about the basics of front and back end web development at a manageable pace.
 Although, at the moment my strengths lie in Front-end Web development, I hope to be proficient in working with the full stack.
 In my spare time, I like to read tech articles like those on HackerNews, play basketball, or go out with my friends.

+__Caroline Pessoa Caetano__<br />
+I am a fourth-year Computer Science student.
+I have participated in a research project in which I developed a website for the tourism observatory of Sao Paulo.
+Another interesting project consisted of the design of an educational game during IHC course.
+During the last summer I worked as Junior Software Developer at [Readyportal](http://www.readyportal.com/); one of the projects that I have worked on is available [here](http://wizardriodejaneiro.com.br/).